indigotech/taq-github-bot/src/data/local/github/tracks-react/track-2/steps/step-2.md

 # Step 2/5 - Create a simple Hello World
 #### Estimated time: 3 hours

 Follow a tutorial project to create a minimal "Hello World" application using the technology stack you were assigned.
-If you don't know on which stack you are, please ask your tutor before continuing.
-We use **react** for web projects and **react-native** for apps, both using **Typescript**.
-Read them carefully:
+If you don't know on which tech stack you are, please ask your tutor before continuing.
+We use **react** for web projects and **react-native** for mobile apps, both using **Typescript**.
+Below there are instructions for creating an simple Hello World in the tech stack you were assigned.
+So pick up yours and read it carefully:

 ## React